SwissCheese15/Job-Finding-Universe/readme.md

 ## Background
 I created this website on the weekends and evenings of my Full-Stack Bootcamp.
 Learing three.js was great for my spare time, because it was also good practice for plain javascript.
-It felt like **"a little hackatlon"**.
-Me vs. "The features I kept coming up with".
+It felt like **a little hackatlon**.
+"Me vs. The universe's features".

 ## Highlights
 **- Figuring out the rocket controls** <br>